Boris Johnson lying probe ‘would be ruled unlawful’ by courts, lawyer finds

 But Lord Pannick said: “In our opinion, the committee is proposing to adopt an approach to the substantive issues which is wrong in principle in important respects, and the committee is also proposing to adopt an unfair procedure.

-“But for parliamentary privilege, a court hearing a judicial review brought by Mr Johnson would in our view declare the approach taken by the committee to be unlawful”
+“But for parliamentary privilege, a court hearing a judicial review brought by Mr Johnson would in our view declare the approach taken by the committee to be unlawful.”

+The 22-page document argued that a finding of contempt would require proof that the PM misled parliament intentionally.

+And it said that it was “unfair” that the identities of witnesses might be withheld from Mr Johnson and that he might be denied the opportunity to cross-examine them.

 Register for free to continue reading